How to Communicate When Others Can’t Imagine Your Symptoms

 • and a repeatable outcome

-Why Constraints Break the Projection Loop
+Why Constraints Can Reduce Projection

 • They are concrete